 Back in 2020, Disney’s theme park revenue was significantly affected due to lockdowns and travel restrictions.
 However, they were able to exceed overall earnings expectations because of the success of two of their four segments: Media Networks and Direct-to-Consumer and International (Streaming Services), which people could access from home.
 The segments that posted huge losses were Parks and Studio Entertainment, which required people to go out and get together.

-Now that the world has begun to return to normalcy, it’s essential to examine what strategies worked for businesses like Disney during the pandemic and how these strategies can be applied today.
+Now that the world has begun to return to normalcy, what strategies worked for businesses like Disney during the pandemic?
+And how can these strategies be applied today?

 The key takeaway is to adapt and find ways to provide value to your customers, even when external factors change.
 People still need entertainment, knowledge, and connection.
 Your business must find ways to deliver your expertise in a manner that caters to the needs of your customers, whether they prefer in-person, remote, or a hybrid of the two.